-Because the primary language of instruction at CUC is English, and because CUC does not offer English as a Second Language training, students wishing to enrol at CUC must meet one of the English language proficiency requirements outlined below.
-Regardless of nationality or citizenship, any applicant to CUC whose native language is not English must submit results from one of the following, dated no more than two years prior to application:
+Because the primary language of instruction at Burman University is English, and because Burman University does not offer English as a Second Language training, students wishing to enrol at Burman University must meet one of the English language proficiency requirements outlined below.
+Regardless of nationality or citizenship, any applicant to Burman University whose native language is not English must submit results from one of the following, dated no more than two years prior to application:

-- 1. International English Language Testing System (IELTS) with a minimum score of 6.5. - Test of English as a Foreign Language (TOEFL) with a minimum score of 83 (internet based) or 560 (paper based).
-CUC Institutional Code for TOEFL is 0914-01. - Canadian Academic English Assessment (CAEL) with a minimum score of 70. - 4.
-Michigan English Language Assessment Battery (MELAB) with a minimum score of 85. - Official transcripts showing successful completion of English 30-1, or its equivalent from another Canadian Province, with a minimum grade of 60%. - 6.
-Official transcripts from an accredited Canadian, American, British or Australian post-secondary institution showing successful completion a course equivalent to ENGL101 Literature and Composition I with a grade of C or higher.
+- 1. International English Language Testing System (IELTS) with a minimum score of 6.5. - 2.
+Test of English as a Foreign Language (TOEFL) with a minimum score of 83 (internet based) or 560 (paper based).
+Institutional Code for TOEFL is 0914-01. - Canadian Academic English Assessment (CAEL) with a minimum score of 70. - 4.
+Michigan English Language Assessment Battery (MELAB) with a minimum score of 85. - Official transcripts showing successful completion of English 30-1, or its equivalent from another Canadian Province, with a minimum grade of 60%.